glihm/starknet-abigen-rs/README.md

 * `ContractAddress`
 * `EthAddress`
 * `Option`
-* Any struct/enum having those fields.

-**For now, the `Result` type is not supported inside a struct or as a return type of a view function.**
+* `Result`
+* `unit`

+Any struct/enum in the ABI that use those types or inner struct/enum that uses those types will work.

 ## Generate the binding for your contracts